FilmBook’s Purpose (About Us)

 FilmBook’s Executive Team, Staff Writers, and Contributors

-A Political Science and MBA grad who started FilmBook during an eCommerce B-School course in 2008.
+A college graduate who started FilmBook in 2008.
 Cinema and TV addict.
 Former writer at Empire Movies, Blogcritics, and Alternative Film Guide.
 In addition to writing for FilmBook, he also edits the copy published on the website, manages its writing staff, manages the back-end operations, site finances, its social network accounts, and works with publicists, actors, and companies on press coverage and promotions.
+He has also created ProMovieBlogger and Trending Awards.

 Sam is an Avid consumer/observer of Geek culture, and collector of Fanboy media from earliest memory.
 Armchair sociologist and futurist.
 Honest critic with satarical if not absurdist wit with some experience in comics/ animation production.